browserengineering/book/book/security.md

 to make sure that every POST request to `/add` comes from a form on our website.
-The way to do that is to embed a secret value, called a *nonce*, into the form, and to reject form submissions that don't come with this secret value.
-You can only get a nonce from the server, and the nonce is tied to the user session, so the attacker could not embed it in their form.
-Cross-site submissions wouldn't have the right nonce and would be rejected.[^like-cookie]
+The way to do that is to embed a secret value, called a *nonce*, into the form, and to reject form submissions that don't come with the right secret value.
+You can only get a nonce from the server, and the nonce is tied to the user session, so the attacker could not embed it in their form.[^like-cookie]

 [^like-cookie]: A nonce is somewhat like a cookie, except that it's stored inside the HTML instead of the browser cookie.
 Like a cookie, it can be stolen with cross-site scripting.

-The implementation looks like this.
-When a form is requested, we generate a nonce and save it in the user session:[^per-user]
+To implement this fix, generate a nonce and save it in the user session when a form is requested:[^per-user]

 [^per-user]: It's important that nonces are associated with the
     particular user.
-Otherwise, the attacker can generate a nonce for *them* and insert it into a form meant for the *user*.
+Otherwise, the attacker can generate a nonce for *themselves* and insert it into a form meant for the *user*.

 ``` {.python file=server}
 def show_comments(session):